iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.0/report.md

 > Horrible.
 I'd give you negatives if I could.<br> :date: __2021-02-11 00:57:16__

 > I have a LG V60.
 During the selfie facial rocognition the picture oval stays black like its not connecting to my camera.
 I gave the app all permissions it needs.<br> :date: __2021-02-04 17:37:12__

-> Worst app layout, I have seen in a few years.
-Taxes five minutes to set up, if you have 5 bars.
-Is heavy, and has minimal, albeit, important use...<br> :date: __2021-02-04 06:38:23__